chisolm/CarND-Vehicle-Detection/README.md

 would be very useful to generate a new set of training data based on the video data to compare the training of the model with the data set I do use.

+The addition of the 0.5 scale size check for find_cars has slowed down my solution significantly and increased the noise in a number of cases.
+The noise is primarily false positives on the guard rail and some cars going in the opposite direction are found.